-Our patented and award-winning phosphorescent OLED (PHOLED) technology and UniversalPHOLED® materials are integral to enabling low power consumption in OLED displays and lighting.
-With luminous efficiencies that are up to four times higher than with conventional fluorescent OLED materials, PHOLEDs also reduce heat generation and enhance the number of AMOLED backplane choices.
+Our patented and award-winning phosphorescent OLED (PHOLED) technology and UniversalPHOLED® materials are integral to enabling energy-efficient OLED displays and lighting.
+With luminous efficiencies that are up to four times higher than with conventional fluorescent OLED materials, PHOLEDs can reduce power consumption and enhance the number of AMOLED backplane choices.
 These important PHOLED advantages allow OLEDs to compete with LCDs and conventional light sources.
-In commercial use since 2003, our patented Phosphorescent OLED (PHOLED) technology and materials offer key features including:
+In commercial use since 2003, our patented PHOLED technology and materials offer key features including:

 - Record-breaking energy efficiencies

 - Vibrant colors

 - Long operating lifetimes

 With this rich set of features, PHOLED technology can enhance the performance of displays and lighting products – providing real power savings advantages – for longer battery operation in portable electronics and less energy consumption in larger display and lighting products.